DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.20

+-   Added `Battle Track` functionality, currently there is `Mercenary Enhancer` track that gives you free `Mercenary Enhancer` every 24 hours (UTC time), you can redeem it in reward page. more tracks will be added in the future.
+-   Increased base inventory size by to 38, this will allow you to hold more items in your inventory for all players.
+-   Server optimization

+### 0.0.20

+-   Fixed issue where when you are not in the combat with boss, you will not receive "dungeon cleared" notification when your team mate cleared the dungeon
+-   Added clearer instruction on travel page for how to get level rewards
+-   Swapped position for attack button in hit list to make it consistent with wanted list

 ### 0.0.19

 -   Fixed issue with NPC not showing correctly